Input file creation

 HOT_SIDE_POSITION_LEFT = False

-There will not be a section for every parameter in this section because it would be redundant.
-To set a wall to be solid, set the corresponding INCLUDE_..._SIDEWALL = True and set COLD_SIDE_POSITION_... = False and HOT_SIDE_POSITION_... = False.
+To set a wall to be solid, set the corresponding `INCLUDE_..._SIDEWALL = True` and set `COLD_SIDE_POSITION_... = False` and `HOT_SIDE_POSITION_... = False`.
 The same goes if you want to set a wall to a hot or cold side.
 If a wall is assigned multiple functions, an error will occur.
-And if you want a wall to be open, set all three parameters to False.
+And if you want a wall to be open, set all three parameters to `False`.

 The phonons are not emitted by the hot sides but by phonon sources.
 A source of phonons is an area where phonons are generated in a given direction.
 This area can be placed anywhere in the structure.

-PHONON_SOURCES = [Source(x=0, y=0, z=0, size_x=0, size_y=0, size_z=0,
+PARTICLE_SOURCES = [Source(x=0, y=0, z=0, size_x=0, size_y=0, size_z=0,

 angle_distribution="random", angle=0)]

-PHONON_SOURCES = [
+PARTICLE_SOURCES = [

 Source(x=-300e-9, size_x=100e-9),